27 March and 23 June 1562: the victories of Hassan, Bey of Fülek

 The Habsburg victory at Hadad, 4 March 1562

 King Habsburg Ferdinand was able to hold Transylvania only between 1551 and 1556 because János Zsigmond (the son of late King Szapolyai János) and his mother, Queen Isabella returned from Poland.
-The Queen took over the control of Eastern Hungary and she firmly ruled there until her death in 1559.
+The Queen took over the control of Eastern Hungary and she firmly ruled there until she died in 1559.
 However, her hard rule caused unrest among many subjects.
 For example, the Hungarian Székelys were very upset because of the introduced taxes.
-The Székelys were privileged frontier guards of Transylvania who have never had to pay any taxes before.
+The Székelys were privileged frontier guards of Transylvania who had never had to pay any taxes before.
 Ferdinand was glad for these feelings because he didn’t want to cede Transylvania that easily.

 When Queen Isabella died, the 19-year-old János Zsigmond became the king.
 The fight between Ferdinand and János Zsigmond took an unexpected turn when Lord Balassa Menyhárt left János Zsigmond and abruptly sided with Habsburg Ferdinand in 1560.
 Then, Balassa and Lord Zay Ferenc, the Chief Captain of Upper Hungary launched a campaign against Transylvania in 1562.
 Balassa was able to persuade Sulyok György, the captain of Hadad castle to join Ferdinand.
 At the same time, they attempted to overrun the Partium (the lands between Transylvania and the Ottoman Occupied Lands).
 The Székelys were being instigated, too.

 Naturally, János Zsigmond was not idly sitting around in the meantime.
 He sent his army led by Némethi Ferenc and Báthory István against the Imperial troops.
-His men have looted the Transylvanian lands of Balassa, then took Hadad castle at the end of February.
+His men looted the Transylvanian lands of Balassa, then took Hadad castle at the end of February.
 The two armies clashed at Hadad castle, the Imperial army was outnumbered by the Transylvanian army two to one.
 Balassa had just 4,000 seasoned Hungarian and German troops while the Transylvanians had 8,000 soldiers but they were mainly untrained peasants.

 Let us read how Baron Forgách Ferenc wrote about this battle:

 “When Ferdinand was informed about the growing conflict, he ordered the troops of the Hungarian counties to centralize their forces.
-In the enemy’s camp, Báthori István and Némethy erenc had 8,000 soldiers.
+In the enemy’s camp, Báthori István and Némethy Ferenc had 8,000 soldiers.
 As for János Zsigmond, he was not well and he was staying at Kolozsmonostor, near Kolozsvár (Cluj, Klausenburg).
 Still, he was trying to recruit more troops from everywhere.
 He ordered his generals to avoid any battles because he wanted to lead his army in person in case he could hire more soldiers.
 However, his adversaries knew about his intention so they were all the more hurrying.
 They quickly obtained as many soldiers from the counties as they could, and they moved to Hadad on 4 March.”

 “Initially, the generals of János Zsigmond wanted to stay in the castle and wanted to engage only in lighter clashes.
 They had twice as many soldiers and the castle was defending their camp as well.
 However, Némethy Ferenc didn’t keep himself to this plan and he had the alarm sounded when the enemy arrived and marched all his infantrymen and cavalrymen against them.
 The soldiers were deployed before the camp and were just standing around, without receiving any orders.
 Unlike the enemy who was prepared to fight.”

-Hearing the defeat, king János Zsigmond was ready to flee to Poland.
+Hearing the defeat, King János Zsigmond was ready to flee to Poland.
 Moreover, the Székelys were also rebelling against him.
 Only Báthory István and his brother, Kristóf were able to dissuade him from running away from Transylvania.
 As it turned out, Balassa and Zay didn’t have enough soldiers to attack Transylvania so János Zsigmond could eventually put down the Székely uprising.
 Mocking the Székelys, János Zsigmond had two castles built to control the Székelys in the future: Székelytámadt and Székelybánja castles.
 (Literally: they mean: “Székely attacked” and “Székely regrets”.)